-Malawi is, in our opinion, overall a safe country to visit – even more so if your visit is primarily an organized safari.
-About 800,000 visitors enter Malawi every year and most visits are trouble free.
+Malawi is a safe country to visit, in our opinion, especially for those on an organized safari.
+More than 800,000 visitors enter Malawi every year and most visits are trouble-free.
 As with many countries, there is some crime in the cities, but most issues can be avoided by following basic safety precautions.

 Below are tips on staying safe in Malawi.